Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Introduction

 \section{Introduction}

-Graph structures are common in natural science, which are widely used when representing many-to-many relationships.
-Mathematically, graph is a kind of data structure denoted as $G=(V,E)$, where $V$ represents a set of vertices and $E$ represents a set of edges.
-As for graph-structured quantum data, it is a kind of special quantum data produced by structured quantum devices.
-The graph structure on a quantum data can be introduced through a classical graph $G=(V,E)$ and the density operators of quantum states in a Hilbert space.
+Graph structures are prevalent in natural science, which are widely used when representing many-to-many relationships.
+Mathematically, a graph is a data structure denoted as $G=(V,E)$, where $V$ is a set of vertices and $E$ is a set of edges.
+In the context of quantum data, graph-structured quantum data refers to a specialized form of quantum information generated by structured quantum devices.
+The graph structure can be imposed on quantum data by associating a classical graph $G=(V,E)$ with the density operators of quantum states in a Hilbert space.
 For example, if we consider a distributed set of quantum information processors and a graph $G=(V,E)$, then there exists a quantum information processor at some vertex $i$ of vertex $V$ , which takes a quantum state $\rho_i$ as an input.
 A symbol $\sigma_i$ is an ideal output corresponding to $\rho_i$ in a training set $\{(\rho_i,\sigma_i)|i=1,2,\cdots, N\}$.
 As for the edges in $E$, they capture the connectivity structure of training data, which quantifies the correlations of two neighboring quantum states.